-During the opening reception for the 21st St Kitts Music Festival, dancers from the St Kitts Masquerade troupe gave an energetic performance which brought a massive smile to my face as it reminded me of the Montserrat Masqueraders who play a significant role in the annual Montserrat Festival held between Christmas and New Year.
+During the opening reception for the 21st St Kitts Music Festival, the St Kitts Masquerade dance troupe gave an energetic performance which brought a massive smile to my face as it reminded me of the Montserrat Masqueraders who play a significant role in the annual Montserrat Festival held between Christmas and New Year.

 Masquerade Dance in Montserrat